Edenshmuel/Edenshmuel/README.md

 🔬 Currently working on my thesis in **Personalized Nutrition using Machine Learning**
 💻 QA at **Yazamtech**, previously a **Data Analyst Intern at Cyvers**
-📈 Applying clustering, supervised learning, and deep learning techniques in academic and personal projects.
+📈 Applying unsupervised, supervised learning, and deep learning techniques in academic and personal projects.

 ---